ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 The brute-force algorithm iteratively tests every possible solution of the Max-Cut problem for the given graph to find the true optimal solution, the downside however is the algorithm's comlplexity of $O(2^n)$, making it impossible to use for more complicated graphs.

+### Sahni-Gonzalez Algorithm
+The Sahni-Gonzalez algorithm is an algorithm that starts from a single pair of nodes and evaluates the connections of each node to the starting pair to approximate an optimal cut with significantly less computations.
+The algorithm works like this:

+highest weight edge --> nodes connected to the edges are the starting pair --> split the pair into two sets --> check next node's connection to each of the starting nodes --> put the node into the set opposite the highest connection starting node --> repeat for all other nodes

 ## Measure of Merit

 ### Solution Quality - Approximation Ratio